 On April 30, 2018, the Company entered into a convertible promissory note and a security purchase agreement dated April 30, 2018, in the amount of \$225,000.
 The lender was Eagle Equities, LLC.
-The notes have a maturity of April 30, 2019.
-The noteholder has signed a letter agreeing to forebear on charging default interest on this note although it has gone beyond the twelve month term.
-The notes carry an interest rate of 8% per annum and are convertible at a price of 60% of the lowest closing bid price on the primary trading market on which the Company's Common Stock is then listed for the fifteen (15) trading days immediately prior to conversion.
+The notes have a maturity of April 30, 2019 and interest rate of 8% per annum and are convertible at a price of 60% of the lowest closing bid price on the primary trading market on which the Company's Common Stock is then listed for the fifteen (15) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The convertible note qualifies for derivative accounting and bifurcation under ASC 815, "Derivatives and Hedging."
-The fair value of the \$225,000 Notes was calculated using the Black-Scholes pricing model at \$287,174, with the following assumptions: risk-free interest rate of 2.24%, expected life of 1 year, volatility of 202%, and expected to "interest expense - other" for the excess of the fair value of the note, for a net charge of \$62,174.
-As of September 30, 2019, the debt discount was \$0.
+The fair value of the \$225,000 Notes was calculated using the Black-Scholes pricing model at \$287,174, with the following assumptions: risk-free interest rate of 2.24%, expected life of 1 year, volatility of 202%, and expected dividend yield of zero.
+Because the fair value of the note exceeded the net proceeds from the \$225k Notes, a charge was recorded to "Financing cost" for the excess of the fair value of the note, for a net charge of \$62,174.
+As of December 31, 2019, the debt discount was \$0.

 On June 5, 2018, the Company received cash in conjunction with a convertible promissory note and Securities Purchase Agreement dated June 5, 2018.
 The note was in the amount of in the amount of \$210,000.
 The lender was Eagle Equities, LLC.
-The notes have a maturity of June 6, 2019.
-The noteholder has signed a letter agreeing to forebear on charging default interest on this note although it has gone beyond the twelve month term.
-The notes carry aninterest rate of 8% per annum and are convertible at a price of 60% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the fifteen (15) trading days immediately prior to conversion.
+The notes have a maturity of June 6, 2019 and interest rate of 8% per annum and are convertible at a price of 60% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the fifteen (15) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The convertible note qualifies for derivative accounting and bifurcation under ASC 815, "Derivatives and Hedging."
 The fair value of the \$210,000 Notes was calculated using the Black-Scholes pricing model at \$265,498, with the following assumptions: risk-free interest rate of 2.09%, expected life of 1 year, volatility of 200%, and expected dividend yield of zero.
-Because the fair value of the note exceeded the note, for a net charge of \$55,498.
-As of September 30, 2019, the debt discount was \$0.
+Because the fair value of the note exceeded the net proceeds from the \$210k Notes, a charge was recorded to "Financing cost" for the excess of the fair value of the note, for a net charge of \$55,498.
+As of December 31, 2019, the debt discount was \$0.